Getting the bride ready

 Which traditions are kept and which are reinterpreted at a modern wedding?

-Traditii care se pastreaza sau se reinterpreteaza la nunta
+Lista traditii si obiceiuri care se pastreaza sau se reinterpreteaza la nunta

 Traditional or modern wedding?
 You decide!
 You can sprinkle the special event with customs or turn it into a party with unique moments that reflect your personalities.
 If you still don’t know which traditions to keep or how to adapt the already established ones to your preferences, here are some customs from before, during and after the wedding and how they can be reinterpreted: